post graduate work permit

 Conclusion

 If you’re planning to study in Canada or are already a student preparing to graduate, don’t delay.
 Start gathering your documents, confirm your eligibility, and apply for PGWP the right way.
 Your dream of building a career and future in Canada starts now.
 And with the support of AEL Consultants, you don’t have to walk the path alone.
-Apply NOW to start your journey.

 Frequently Asked Questions